 The sensing initiator and sensing responder may need to perform DMG beamforming training before the DMG sensing measurement setup procedure.

+The sensing initiator (i.e., PCP/AP STA) shall allocate time for sensing responders (i.e., non-PCP/AP STAs) to perform DMG beamforming training with each other before the DMG sensing measurement setup procedure, if it intends to perform coordinated bistatic DMG sensing instances - DMG SR2SR variant (see 11.55.3.6.4 (Coordinated bistatic DMG sensing instance)).

 …

 In the DMG Sensing Measurement Setup element, the sensing initiator shall set the Sensing Type subfield to the sensing type that will be used in the measurement.
 The sensing initiator shall not request a sensing type that the sensing responder has not indicated it is capable of in the DMG Sensing Capabilities element (see 9.4.2.322 (DMG Sensing Capabilities element)).
-For sensing type of bistatic, the RX Initiator subfield is set to 1 to indicate that the sensing initiator is the sensing receiver in the bistatic measurements.
-It is set to 0 if the sensing initiator is the sensing transmitter in the bistatic measurements.
+For sensing type of bistatic, the RX subfield is set to 1 to indicate that the sensing responder is the sensing receiver in the bistatic measurements.
+It is set to 0 if the sensing responder is the sensing transmitter in the bistatic measurements. (#1294) For sensing type of coordinated bistatic, sensing initiator (i.e., PCP/AP STA) may initiate two sensing responders (i.e., non-PCP/AP STA) to perform DMG SR2SR sensing.
+The Peer STA ID element in DMG Sensing Measurement Setup element indicates a sensing responder’s peer STA.(#1295)

 …